gopherconbr/gopherconbr.org/content/en/conduct.md

 Our staff will be happy to help participants contact hotel/venue security or local law enforcement, provide safety escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.

-If you have any questions or concerns about this code please contact the Gophercon Brasil conference organizers by sending an email to info@gopherconbr.org.
+If you have any questions or concerns about this code please contact the GopherCon Brasil conference organizers by sending an email to info@gopherconbr.org.

 Credit: This code of conduct is largely based on GothamGo's code of conduct.